Weinstein handlebodies for complements of smoothed toric divisors: Weinstein Domains and Kirby Calculus

-This Liouville vector field is gradient-like for the function $\phi:T^*F\to \R$ defined in coordinates by $\phi(q_1,q_2,p_1,p_2)=p_1^2+p_2^2$.
-This function is Morse-Bott rather than Morse, but we allow this within our notion of Weinstein structure.
+This Liouville vector field is gradient-like for the radial function $\phi:T^*F\to \R$ defined in coordinates by $\phi(q_1,q_2,p_1,p_2)=p_1^2+p_2^2$.
+This function is Morse-Bott rather than Morse, but we allow this within our notion of Weinstein structures.